hpcgarage/intrepyddguide/language.md

 provided for parameters and
 return values.
-In some cases, explicit type declarations may be needed for assignment statements by using Python's PEP 484 type annotation with the “# type: …” syntax.
+In some cases, explicit type declarations may be needed for assignment statements by using Python's PEP 484 type annotation with the “var: Type” syntax.
-Support for other type annotations, e.g., PEP 526, is deferred to future versions of Intrepydd
+Support for other type annotations, e.g., PEP 526, is deferred to future versions of Intrepydd.

 There is a fourth case data type that can be used in Intrepydd code to enable support for sparse matrix computations via wrappers for a subset of [scipy.sparse](https://docs.scipy.org/doc/scipy/reference/sparse.html) library calls:
 - Sparse arrays of primitive types, which correspond to